 A franchisor has two primary functions: producing a quality concept, and attracting/supporting quality franchisees.
 A franchisor that knows how to do that and then does it, is usually successful.
 But, they cannot accomplish these tasks if they don’t understand or have the skills to affect them.
 Well designed growth plans, training and support programs and quality franchisees only results from properly shaping the franchise from the beginning and moving it forward.
 That is a huge task and nearly impossible to achieve without a solid franchise education and an experienced franchise mentor.
 Franchise consultants come in many forms.
 Choose wisely.

-Franchisor Success begins with a legitimate feasibility analysis.
+Franchisor Success Begins with a Legitimate Feasibility Study

 The following is a description of the early stages of starting a franchise and some common strategic errors that can lead to franchisor failure.
 For franchisor success, the opposite needs to occur.

-Stage 1.
-Starting a Franchise demands objective analysis of the business concept relative to systems, marketplace and people.
+Starting a franchise brand demands objective analysis of the business concept relative to systems, marketplace and people.
 Commonly referred to as a feasibility study, this phase is often given little more than a cursory glance because truthful findings impact two critical parties.
-Those critical parties are:
+Those parties are:

-1. The prospective franchisor who already sees himself in the role of franchisor and doesn’t want to disturb that image, and
+1. The prospective franchisor who already sees themselves in the role of franchisor and doesn’t want to disturb that image, and,

 2. The hungry franchise consultant who doesn’t want to lose a potential consulting fee.

 Together they can easily gloss over fact finding in order to realize their mutual goal of franchising the business.
 The most common rationale for racing past a quality analysis is the assumption that any business can be franchised.
 And in fact, that’s true, but not truthful.
-The truthful statement is: any business, profitable or not, can be franchised, but it doesn’t mean that a business should be franchised.
+The truthful statement is: any business, profitable or not, can be franchised, but that doesn’t mean that a business should be franchised.
 Trust your heart and your head.
 If you feel that a consultant is just in it for the money, run like hell.